iShares Exponential Technologies ETF (NASDAQ:XT) is Sweet Financial Partners LLC’s 7th Largest Position

-Sweet Financial Partners LLC lowered its stake in iShares Exponential Technologies ETF (NASDAQ:XT – Free Report) by 0.5% during the 4th quarter, Holdings Channel reports.
-The firm owned 195,079 shares of the company’s stock after selling 1,000 shares during the quarter. iShares Exponential Technologies ETF makes up about 2.8% of Sweet Financial Partners LLC’s holdings, making the stock its 7th biggest position.
-Sweet Financial Partners LLC’s holdings in iShares Exponential Technologies ETF were worth $11,679,000 as of its most recent filing with the Securities & Exchange Commission.
+Sweet Financial Partners LLC trimmed its holdings in shares of iShares Exponential Technologies ETF (NASDAQ:XT – Free Report) by 0.5% during the 4th quarter, Holdings Channel reports.
+The fund owned 195,079 shares of the company’s stock after selling 1,000 shares during the period. iShares Exponential Technologies ETF comprises about 2.8% of Sweet Financial Partners LLC’s portfolio, making the stock its 7th largest position.
+Sweet Financial Partners LLC’s holdings in iShares Exponential Technologies ETF were worth $11,679,000 at the end of the most recent reporting period.

-Several other large investors have also recently made changes to their positions in the company.
-OLD Second National Bank of Aurora purchased a new position in shares of iShares Exponential Technologies ETF in the 3rd quarter worth $26,000.
-JPMorgan Chase & Co. lifted its stake in iShares Exponential Technologies ETF by 298.7% in the fourth quarter.
-JPMorgan Chase & Co. now owns 606 shares of the company’s stock worth $29,000 after purchasing an additional 454 shares during the last quarter.
-Tower Research Capital LLC TRC grew its stake in shares of iShares Exponential Technologies ETF by 212.1% during the second quarter.
-Tower Research Capital LLC TRC now owns 621 shares of the company’s stock valued at $35,000 after buying an additional 422 shares during the last quarter.
-Steward Partners Investment Advisory LLC raised its holdings in shares of iShares Exponential Technologies ETF by 114.6% in the first quarter.
-Steward Partners Investment Advisory LLC now owns 766 shares of the company’s stock worth $40,000 after buying an additional 409 shares during the period.
-Finally, Credit Suisse AG bought a new stake in shares of iShares Exponential Technologies ETF during the 2nd quarter worth approximately $81,000.
+A number of other institutional investors have also added to or reduced their stakes in XT.
+OLD Second National Bank of Aurora purchased a new stake in shares of iShares Exponential Technologies ETF during the 3rd quarter worth $26,000.
+Avantax Advisory Services Inc. lifted its stake in shares of iShares Exponential Technologies ETF by 17.3% during the third quarter.
+Avantax Advisory Services Inc. now owns 23,524 shares of the company’s stock worth $1,228,000 after buying an additional 3,462 shares during the period.
+Barrett & Company Inc. grew its stake in iShares Exponential Technologies ETF by 1.2% during the 3rd quarter.
+Barrett & Company Inc. now owns 85,245 shares of the company’s stock valued at $4,451,000 after purchasing an additional 986 shares during the last quarter.
+Stratos Wealth Advisors LLC increased its holdings in iShares Exponential Technologies ETF by 9.5% in the 3rd quarter.
+Stratos Wealth Advisors LLC now owns 119,988 shares of the company’s stock worth $6,265,000 after buying an additional 10,429 shares during the period.
+Finally, Cambridge Investment Research Advisors Inc. increased its stake in shares of iShares Exponential Technologies ETF by 8.2% in the third quarter.
+Cambridge Investment Research Advisors Inc. now owns 45,885 shares of the company’s stock worth $2,396,000 after acquiring an additional 3,473 shares during the period.

 The iShares Exponential Technologies ETF (XT) is an exchange-traded fund that mostly invests in information technology equity.
 The fund tracks an equal-weighted index that provides exposure to firms from developed and emerging markets, which create or use exponential technologies as defined by Morningstar.